Breathe in wonder IN New Brunswick's Parks

 But it’s not just activities – there are also some winter events to check out too.
 So leave those thoughts of hibernation behind in your snowy tracks and get out there to rediscover winter in New Brunswick.

-COVID-19 notice: Some park amenities, rentals, events, activities and dining may be unavailable to the public depending on COVID-19 health zone alert levels.
+COVID-19 notice: Some park amenities, rentals, events, activities and dining may be unavailable to the public depending on COVID-19 restrictions.
 Please stay up-to-date on current Public Health alerts and contact the park prior to your arrival if you have any questions.

 PARKS TO EXPLORE THIS WINTER